borg286/minecraft2/README.md

 * For the advanced user you can use [regular expressions.](https://en.wikipedia.org/wiki/Regular_expression)

-* Hovering your mouse over an searched item and pressing 't' makes that item smoke in nearby chests.
+* Click anywhere to take focus off the search field, then Hover your mouse over a searched item and press 't'.
+This makes that item smoke in nearby chests.
 If it doesn’t check the controls for the right key binding.

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_10.png)

 * Opening a vanilla chest you can search for items to highlight them [Quark].
 Sadly other chests (crates,...) won't get this.
-See Poor man’s ME system below if you want to go this rout
+See Poor man’s ME system below if you want to go this route

 ![image alt text]({{ site.url }}/public/BMbpD6rCZ1qoniF20u7H2A_img_11.png)